-Christians are Expected to Work (1 Thess 4:9–12; 5:14)Bible Commentary / Produced by TOW Project
+Christians Are Expected to Work (1 Thessalonians 4:9–12; 5:14)Bible Commentary / Produced by TOW Project

-Christians Are Expected To Work, To The Degree They Are Able
+Christians are Expected to Work, to the Degree They are Able

 Paul highlights that God expects every Christian who can work to do so (1 Thess.
 4:11–12).
 He exhorts the Thessalonians “to work with [their] hands” (1 Thess.
 4:11) and to “have need of no one” (1 Thess.
 4:12).
 Rather than evading work, the Thessalonian Christians are to be industrious, laboring so as to earn their own living and thereby avoid putting undue burdens on others.
 Being a manual laborer in a Greco-Roman city was a hard life by modern and ancient standards, and the thought that it might not be necessary must have been appealing.
 However, abandoning work in favor of living off the work of others is unacceptable.
 It is striking that Paul’s treatment of the issue in 1 Thessalonians is framed in terms of “brotherly love” (1 Thess.
 4:9).
 The idea is plainly that love and respect are essential in Christian relationships, and that living off the charity of others unnecessarily is unloving and disrespectful to the charitable brother(s) or sister(s) concerned.

 It is important to remember that work does not always mean paid work.
-Many forms of work—cooking, cleaning, repairing, beautifying, raising children, coaching youth and thousands of others—meet the needs of family or community but do not receive remuneration.
+Many forms of work—cooking, cleaning, repairing, beautifying, raising children, coaching youth, and thousands of others—meet the needs of family or community but do not receive remuneration.
 Others—the arts come to mind—may be offered free of charge or at prices too low to support those who do them.
 Nonetheless, they are all work.

-The Creation Mandate Remains In Effect
+The Creation Mandate Remains in Effect

-Paul’s insistence on the ongoing validity of work is not a concession to a bourgeois agenda, but rather reflects a balanced perspective on the already-not yet of God’s kingdom.
+Paul’s insistence on the ongoing validity of work is not a concession to a bourgeois agenda, but rather reflects a balanced perspective on the already/not yet of God’s kingdom.
 Already, God’s kingdom has come to earth in the person of Jesus, but it has not yet been brought to completion (1 Thess.
 4:9–10).
 When Christians work with diligence and excellence, they demonstrate that God’s kingdom is not an escapist fantasy, but a fulfillment of the world’s deepest reality.

-Christians Are To Work With Excellence
+Christians are to Work with Excellence

 Mature Christians are to set an example for young Christians by modeling a good work ethos.
-Although Paul knew that it was the right of the minister of the Gospel to be financially supported (1 Timothy 5:17–18), he himself refused to take advantage of this (1 Thess.
+Although Paul knew it was the right of the minister of the gospel to be financially supported (1 Tim.
+5:17–18), he himself refused to take advantage of this (1 Thess.
 2:9; 2 Thess.
 3:8).
 He saw the need to set new converts an example of what the Christian life looked like, and that meant joining them in manual labor.
-Itinerant philosophers in the Greco-Roman world were often very quick to burden their converts financially, but Paul did not care about having an easy life or projecting an image of superiority over his spiritual charges.
+Itinerant philosophers in the Greco-Roman world were often quick to burden their converts financially, but Paul did not care about having an easy life or projecting an image of superiority over his spiritual charges.
 Christian leadership is servant leadership, even in the arena of work.

-Manual Labor And Hard Work Is Honorable
+Manual Labor and Hard Work Are Honorable

-The positive view of hard work that Paul was promoting was counter-cultural.
+The positive view of hard work that Paul was promoting was countercultural.
 The Greco-Roman world had a very negative view of manual labor.
 To some extent, this is understandable in view of how unpleasant urban workhouses were.
 If the idle in Thessalonica were in fact unemployed manual laborers, it is not difficult to appreciate how easy it would have been to rationalize this exploitation of the charity of their brothers and sisters over against returning to their workhouses.
 After all, weren’t all Christians equal in Christ?
 However, Paul has no time for any rationalizations.
 He approaches the matter from an understanding strongly rooted in the Old Testament, where God is portrayed as creating Adam to work, and Adam’s manual labor is not divorced from worship, but rather is to be a form of worship.
 In Paul’s assessment, manual labor is not beneath Christians, and Paul himself had done what he demands that these idle brothers do.
-The apostle plainly regards work as one way believers may honor God, show love to their fellow-Christians, and display the transforming power of the Gospel to outsiders.
+The apostle plainly regards work as one way believers may honor God, show love to their fellow-Christians, and display the transforming power of the gospel to outsiders.
 He wants the idle brothers to embrace his perspective and to set an impressive, not disgraceful, example for their unbelieving contemporaries.